Explore the region ...

 The iconic Lorne Swing Bridge was originally built in 1937.
 This long-standing icon marks where the Erskine River meets the sea.
 A short walk from La Perouse you can discover a local hidden gem.
 Hire a paddle boat, a kayak or sit and enjoy the peace and tranquility.

 The stunning Lorne foreshore will become the picturesque pedestal for the Lorne Sculpture Biennale, a vibrant festival of art and events celebrating the best of Australian and International sculpture.
-‘Landfall’ is devoted to global issues of nature and endangerment, artists will play with the open-ended term ‘Landfall’ and explore the intersection of nature, humanity and art.

 You wont find the typical High St shops in Lorne.
 Our Blunt umbrellas were sourced locally.
 Wander along Mountjoy Parade and experience the unique offerings.
 You might find yourself a gift to take home.
-Some of our favourites include Tastes Lifestyle, Vic & Bert, La Sirena, Flying Fishes, Midi Boutique, Beach House Gifts & Deluxe.
+Some of our favourites include Tastes Lifestyle, Vic & Bert, Wolf Whistle, La Sirena, Flying Fishes, Midi Boutique, Beach House Gifts & Deluxe.

 A favourite past time in Lorne.
 You can hire a wetsuit and a board to experience the gentle waves like a local.
 If you get hooked Sharkys stocks all the major brands and hardware which you’ll need at the beach or in the surf.